 What to expect

-- The role often involves interacting with a range of people within a team of professionals and/or working with clients or with individuals in the process of assessing workplace issues.
+- The role often involves working as part of a multidisciplinary team including engineers, designers, psychologists, IT or healthcare professionals and/or working with clients or with individuals in the process of assessing workplace issues.

 - sports science.

 For a list of accredited courses, see the Chartered Institute of Ergonomics & Human Factors (CIEHF).
 Check with course providers for exact entry requirements.